pelkmanslab/CellProfilerPelkmans/README.md

 * SubtractPreImage_MPcycle
 * SpeedUpCellprofiler

 For documentation on custom modules see below.
-More details can be found in the actual Matlab functions.
+More detailed documentation can be found in the actual Matlab functions.
+This information can also be queried from the GUI using the `?` button.

 ### Category "File Processing"